manchester-curious/manchester-curious.github.io/README.md

 - I've put all the common elements into the 'partials' directory for easy maintenance.

-- I haven't optimised the js/css.
+- I haven't optimised the js/css, though I have concatenated the required Foundation js files into js/core.js.

 - I'm not convinced that the layout for 'Programme' and 'Buildings & Tours' works on mobile - what do you think?